 I finally uninstalled Dropbox.
 Here’s why you should do it, too.

 I’ve always been a heavy Dropbox user.
 Thanks to the Dropbox Campus Cup and several other promotions, I’ve always had enough storage space without ever paying a single dollar.
-When I began looking for alternatives to Backblaze to do my online backups, I even subscribed to Dropbox Pro and happily paid a monthly fee for 1 TB worth of storage space.1
+When I was looking for a new cloud storage service to do my online backups, I even subscribed to Dropbox Pro and happily paid a monthly fee for 1 TB worth of storage space.1

 But in 2014, when Dropbox appointed Condoleezza Rice to its board, I began worrying about Dropbox’s hostility to privacy.
 Condoleezza was National Security Advisor and then Secretary of State under President George W. Bush.
 She was one of the main drivers of the Iraq War and lied about Iraq’s non-existent weapons of mass destruction.
 With this person on their board of directors, they want me to trust them that they keep their word?
 Their word that “the security of your data is our highest priority”?
 Come on, seriously?